t0re199/DPNET_DEMO/README.md

 ## Evaluation ##

 DPNet has been evaluated in term of ROC Curve and AUC Score.
-It'has obtained an **AUC Score of 0.8002** which certifies both the model's quality and robustness to noise.
+It has obtained an **AUC Score of 0.8002** which certifies both the model's quality and robustness to noise.